YosysHQ-Docs/yosys-cmd-ref/source/cmd/verific.rst

           -extnets
             Resolve references to external nets by adding module ports as needed.

+          -no-split-complex-ports
+            Complex ports (structs or arrays) are not split and remain packed as a single port.

           -autocover
             Generate automatic cover statements for all asserts